 How to Use Local Advice

-Guesthouse hosts, rental teams, park rangers, and local drivers often know road and weather realities before they appear online.
+Guesthouse hosts, rental companies, park rangers, and local drivers often know road and weather realities before they appear online.
 Ask specific questions: Is the road open today?
 Is it safe for this car?
 Where is the last fuel?
 Can I arrive before dark?

 FSTA Route Support